-The Center of Science and Industry will unlock kids’ inner scientists.
+The Center of Science and Industry (COSI) will unlock kids’ inner scientists.
 Around every corner is something new to discover.
-Take a walk with dinosaurs, discover the oceans, learn about renewable energy, watch big screen movies, explore the cosmos at the planetarium.
+Take a walk with dinosaurs, discover the oceans, learn about renewable energy, watch big-screen movies, explore the cosmos at the planetarium.
 Current special exhibitions highlight Jim Henson’s puppet creations, mythical creatures and the Apollo 11 moon landing.

 This beautifully restored firehouse dates back to 1908.
 Learn about the history of firefighting over the past century and see a collection of hand-drawn, horse-drawn and motorized firefighting equipment.

 In addition to its world-class exhibitions, the Columbus Museum of Art features the Center for Creativity, where kids can draw, build, play and create.
 They can stimulate their imaginations in the Wonder Room or create their own work of art in the Big Idea Gallery.
 The museum also hosts a series of kids’ workshops.
 And it’s free to visit every Sunday!

 Columbus Children’s Theatre has been entertaining families for over 50 years, with plays and musicals produced for all ages.
 Their touring company visits area schools, and they offer theatre classes, too.

 Learn more about the Columbus Children's Theatre, here.